JIA-0302/TipTracker/README.md

     - Go to `File -> Run SQL Script` to run the following scripts:
       - `/scripts/database/schema.sql`: This will setup all required schema in the database
       - `/scripts/database/db-seed.sql`: This will populate the database with required database.

+3. Setup the Machine Learning Microservice
+    - To prevent having a Monolithic repo, all source code pertaining to ML model is in [Analytics submodule](https://github.com/JIA-0302/Analytics).
+    - Visit the [Install Guide](https://github.com/JIA-0302/Analytics#install-guide) to run the microservice.
+    - **NOTE**: This step is required only if accessing the Future Analytics feature.

 <br />